 Many countries might be inching toward legislative equality too, but that in no way means all people are treated equally—and this is something queer cinema continues to highlight.

-Erica Tremblay's beautiful documentary In the Turn, which is also screening at Inside Out, tells the story of Crystal, a ten-year-old transgender girl living in northern Ontario who is not allowed to participate in sports teams because of her gender.
+Erica Tremblay's beautiful documentary In The Turn, which is also screening at Inside Out, tells the story of Crystal, a ten-year-old transgender girl living in northern Ontario who is not allowed to participate on sports teams because of her gender.
 While there are many devastating aspects to this story—by age five Crystal was voicing suicidal thoughts, she's bullied relentlessly at school—Tremblay focuses mainly on the positive effect that the Vagine Regime, a queer roller derby collective, has had on Crystal's life.

 "I think that in LGBT film, we've seen and we've heard a lot of sad stories—and especially for trans individuals.
-I think it's kind of started to change when it comes to your lesbian story or your heteronormative gay story, but in terms of trans cinema, I think we're all really used to seeing that story of someone really depressed in their mom's basement," she says.
+I think it's kind of started to change when it comes to your lesbian story or your hetero-normative gay story, but in terms of trans cinema, I think we're all really used to seeing that story of someone really depressed in their mom's basement," she says.
 "I think those stories are super important to talk about because we have to talk about the sadness, but we were really hoping with our film to talk about some of the celebration as well."

 Tremblay says that, as a cisgender queer person, she didn't see full representations of herself on screen when she was growing up.
 But, she adds, "certainly not to the extent that I think a lot of trans people don't see themselves represented in an accurate way in the media."